The original do-it-yourself travel guide to Europe SM

 By Number: For flights between the United States or Canada and Europe, baggage is controlled by the number of pieces.
 For most airlines the allowance is one carry-on cabin bag which has a Total Linear Measurement (TLM) of no more than 45 inches, plus one checked bag.
 The allowance for first class and business class is greater, depending on the airline.
 TLM is the sum of the height plus length plus thickness.
 Get out a tape measure.
 You are also allowed to bring in a purse, briefcase, or laptop computer with your cabin baggage.

-The weight limit for checked bags in generally 50 pounds.
+The weight limit for checked bags is generally 50 pounds.
 Any bag weighing more than that is charged a hefty fee.
 First class and business class pasengers may get up to 70 pounds, depending on the airline.
 You try to lift 70 pounds and you'll wonder why they allow that much.

 By Weight: For most international travel, excepting flights to and from North America, baggage is limited by weight.
 The total weight of checked plus carry-on baggage must not exceed 20 kg (44 lbs) for tourist class passengers and 30 kg (66 lbs) for first and business class passengers.
 This is much less than you can bring across the Atlantic Ocean.
 If you disembark and catch another flight in Europe, say from Milan to Madrid, you will be controlled by this weight rule for your intra-Europe flight leg, unless you checked your luggage through to your final destination.